 Enter OpenRewrite—a tool that lets developers automate tedious code changes, framework migrations, and security upgrades.
 OpenRewrite was created to make effortless code management a reality for developers.

 But why stop there?
 Scaling up the OpenRewrite concept to handle the vast expanses of enterprise-level codebases, we developed Moderne.
-The Moderne Platform is not just about upgrading a repository here and there; it's about taking on thousands at a time, giving developers the power they need to transform and secure their code faster than ever before.
+The Moderne Platform is not just about upgrading a repository here and there; it's about taking on thousands at a time, giving developers the power they need to analyze, transform, and secure their code faster than ever before.

-The usage of OpenRewrite expanded to Java when the platform team wanted to stop maintaining an internal logging library, which originated before SLF4J, and replace it with standard SLF4J.
+The use of OpenRewrite expanded to Java when the central team wanted to stop maintaining an internal logging library, which originated before SLF4J, and replace it with standard SLF4J.
 At the time, it had been deprecated for six years, but because of Netflix’s culture, there were still countless references to this library in the Netflix codebase.
 With the adoption of OpenRewrite automation, it was removable at scale.

 In the years since, OpenRewrite’s capabilities have been expanded from simple API changes to more complex framework migrations and CVE patching.